-Our accounts receivable credit risk is dependent upon the financial stability of our individual clients; however, this risk is generally limited due to our large and geographically dispersed client base.
-No single client represented more than 3% of our total subscription revenues in any period presented.
-The receivable reserve was \$3.1 million and \$2.8 million as of February 28, 2023 and August 31, 2022, respectively.
-We do not require collateral from our clients.
+Our accounts receivable credit risk is dependent upon the financial stability of our individual clients.
+Our receivable reserve was \$6.0 million and \$2.8 million as of May 31, 2023 and August 31, 2022, respectively.
+We do not require collateral from our clients, however no single client represented more than 3% of our total subscription revenues in any period presented.
+Our concentration of credit risk related to our accounts receivable is generally limited due to our large and geographically dispersed client base.